LTUC/prep-course-std/Day16/README.md

 ### Keywords to Search for:
 * JSX
-* Function and Class Components in React
+* Function and Day Components in React
 * Rendering a Component
 * Extracting Components
 * Virtual DOM